BTY: A content production company that interprets creators' rewards through the eyes of a supporter

 When creating content for Maker, which stage do you focus on the most?
 Please also tell us about BTW’s strengths in the production process.

-Baek Ha-in-gi, Director: While the direction the creator envisions is important, our top priority is to ensure that ‘supporters find the maker’s rewards appealing.’.
-At BTW, both the CEO and the staff come from the social commerce industry, so we have diverse perspectives on products and are specialized in understanding supporters’ needs.
+Baek Ha-in-gi, Director: While the direction the maker wants to take is important, our top priority is to ensure that ‘supporters find the maker’s rewards appealing.’.
+At BTY, both the CEO and the staff come from the social commerce industry, so we have diverse perspectives on products and are specialized in understanding supporters’ needs.
 Since makers have created the products themselves, they often feel, “Our product has so many great features…” and want to provide a lot of information.
-However, sharing too much information often makes it difficult for backers to understand the product.
-This leads to higher dropout rates among backers and negatively impacts the funding results.
+However, sharing too much information often makes it difficult for supporters to understand the product.
+This leads to an increase in the dropout rate among supporters and negatively impacts the funding results.

-Jung Woo-jong, Director (Designer): That’s why creating elements that can hook supporters early on—who come in with a curious mindset, thinking, “I wonder if there are any fun or interesting products out there”— —that’s the area where BTW puts the most effort.
+Jung Woo-jong, Director (Designer): That’s why creating elements that can hook supporters early on—who come in with a sense of curiosity, wondering, “Are there any fun or intriguing products?”— —that’s the area where BTY puts the most effort.
 To achieve this, we spend a lot of time thinking about designs that can instantly show supporters why the maker’s product is necessary.
-Since the maker has put so much effort into creating the product, it likely has countless advantages, so we look for and refine the most effective way to convey those benefits.
+Since the maker has put so much effort into creating the product, it likely has countless advantages, so we find and refine the most effective way to highlight those strengths.

 A photographer taking pictures and Baek Ha-in-gi, Head of Planning

-Baek Ha-in-gi, Director: “I remember the CJ CheilJedang maker who first launched their newproduct , ‘Plant U,’on Wadiz.
-Regardless of the fact that it was a product from a large corporation, it had such clear appeal that I was confident it would achieve great results, and we proceeded with that conviction.
+Baek Ha-in-gi, Director: “I have fond memories of the CJ CheilJedang maker who first launched their newproduct , ‘Plant U,’on Wadiz.
+Regardless of the fact that it was a product from a large corporation, it had such clear appeal that we proceeded with the project confident that it would achieve strong results.
 I believe the synergy between the makers’ passion and BTW’s expertise in content creation led to this successful outcome.”

 Director Jeong Woo-jong: “The first person who comes to mind is the maker behind the‘Supier’running shoes.
 From our very first meeting, seeing how confident the maker was, I could tell they had a strong belief in their product.
-Even though they were in a situation where they could have easily gotten exhausted—wearing the shoes and running for hours on end during the shoot—we were inspired by their determination to succeed in the crowdfunding campaign.
-The final product was just as impressive as the maker’s passion, which is why it stands out most in my memory.
+Even though they were clearly exhausted from wearing the shoes and running for hours on end during the shoot, their determination to succeed with the crowdfunding campaign was so inspiring that it gave us a boost of energy as well.
+The end result was just as impressive as the maker’s passion, which is why this project stands out most in my memory.

-Seongho-dong Maker, who showcased products from the running shoe brand "Supier"
+Seong Ho-dong, the creator who introduced products from the running shoe brand "Supier"

-Please share some helpful tips with makers who are preparing to launch a crowdfunding campaign on Wadiz.
+Please share some helpful tips with makers who are preparing to launch a campaign on Wadiz.

-Park Jeong-hwan, CEO: I encourage you to consider and articulate your product’s USP (unique selling point) from the perspective of someone who isn’t familiar with it.
-Since makers have conducted extensive market research and analysis while validating their products, they tend to focus primarily on the product’s strengths.
-I believe a fresh perspective is essential to identify and address any aspects that makers may have overlooked.
-That’s why I think it’s crucial to approach your product from the perspective of a typical customer.
+CEO Park Jeong-hwan: I strongly encourage you to consider and articulate your product’s USP (unique selling point) from the perspective of an average person who isn’t familiar with it.
+Since makers have conducted extensive market research and studied their products during the validation process, they tend to focus primarily on the product’s strengths.
+I believe a fresh perspective is essential to identify and address the aspects that makers may have overlooked.
+That’s why I think it’s crucial to approach your product from the perspective of an average customer.

 Jung Woo-jong, Head of Design, at work

-Is there anything else you’d like to share with the maker?
+Is there anything else you’d like to share with the makers?

-From left to right: Kim Min-kyu, CEO of BTW; Park Jeong-hwan, CEO; and Baek Ha-in-gi, Director
+From left: Kim Min-kyu, CEO of BTW; Park Jeong-hwan, CEO; and Baek Ha-in-gi, Director

-Want to meet BTY, a reliable partner for ambitious makers?
+Want to meet BTY, a reliable partner for aspiring makers?

 Want to know more about the crowdfunding projects for which BTW created content?